-But mastering these lessons not only will get you through your college career, they’ll also help you long after you graduate.
+Mastering Money 101 not only will get you through your college career, it will help you long after graduation.

 Follow these lessons, and you’ll ace your own money course.

 Lesson 1: Track your expenses and make a budget